 Practice Question Papers

 Aspirants should practice NEET previous year’s question paper and NEET sample paper.
 Solving question papers will help candidates to know the question paper pattern and the difficulty level of the exam.
 They will also get familiar with the typology of questions and the weightage.
 Solving more and more question papers will also increase the speed of the candidate.

 One of the biggest challenges of the NEET Exam is the time limitation.
-Candidates have to finish 180 questions in 3 hours.
-This means that they can dedicate only 1 minute to each question.
+Candidates have to finish 180 questions in 200 minutes.
+This means that they can dedicate only a little more than 1 minute to each question.
 Time management is an important skill that is required in any competitive exam.
-Aspirants can solve question paper using a stopwatch so that they can time their actions and hence analyze their efficiency.
+Aspirants can solve question papers using a stopwatch so that they can time their actions and hence analyze their efficiency.
 Practising more and more question papers can increase the speed and accuracy of a candidate.

 Stay tuned with BYJU’S to get the latest notification on NEET.
 Get the detailed NEET Exam Pattern, NEET Syllabus, NEET Exam details etc only at BYJU’S.